Exploring the Extractive Method of Text Summarization

 # For TF-IDF approach we are getting a score of 0.465

 Here, a reference summary and a text are defined.
-Then, a summary is generated from the text using the frequency-based approach and then the tf-idf approach.
-Next, the ROUGE score of the generated summary is evaluated against the reference summary using the evaluate_rouge() function.
+Then, a summary is generated from the text using the frequency-based approach and the tf-idf approach.
+Next, the generated summary’s ROUGE score is evaluated against the reference summary using the evaluate_rouge() function.
 The ROUGE score measures the similarity between the generated and reference summaries.
 The higher the ROUGE score, the more similar the two summaries are.

 Future Outlook of Text Summarization

-The future of this particular field finds its way on the higher steps of the technology ladder as every day, new techniques and ways are being explored by the R&D teams.
+The future of this particular field finds its way to the higher steps of the technology ladder as the R&D teams explore new techniques and ways every day.
 The use of machine learning and NLP will gradually improve the quality and accuracy of the summaries that will be generated.

-This field also includes the usage of deep learning models, such as recurrent neural networks and transformers, hence leading to a better understanding of what exactly the text is about.
-Additionally, more advancements in language generation techniques will lead to the development of more sophisticated abstractive summarization methods.
+This field also includes the usage of deep learning models, such as recurrent neural networks and transformers, which leads to a better understanding of the text’s content.
+Additionally, further advancements in language generation techniques will lead to the development of more sophisticated abstractive summarization methods.

 Conclusion